grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/00 End-of-test Summary.md

 The preceding snippet uses some JS helper functions to transform the summary in various formats.
 These helper functions might change, so keep an eye on [jslib.k6.io](https://jslib.k6.io/) for the latest.

-Of course, we always welcome [PRs to the jslib](https://github.com/grafana/jslib.k6.io),too!
+Of course, we always welcome [PRs to the jslib](https://github.com/grafana/jslib.k6.io), too!

 ### Custom output examples